jeremytammik/heizkosten/README.md

   &ndash; not the cloud-hosted 'Atlas' version, but the [MongoDB Community Edition, e.g., on macOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x), which in turn requires [brew](https://brew.sh/#install).
 - Download and install [Herucoal](https://github.com/jeremytammik/herucoal) &ndash; use the green button above saying 'Clone or Download' and download and unpack the zip file.
+- Enter the herucoal directory, run terminal and enter `npm install`

 ## Author